HaoZeke/artn-plugin/docs/params/nperp_limitation.rst

 Description
 """""""""""

-Limit of perpendicular relaxation steps for each ARTn step.
+Limit the number of perpendicular relaxation steps in each ARTn step.

-More ARTn goes far from the basin more perpendicular relaxation are needed.
-This option ensure a better convergence to the saddle point.
-This option allows the user to customize the number of perp relax.
-The value ``-1`` means ``no limitation`` and ``-2`` represent ``NULL``.
+The values given by ``nperp_limitation`` array prescribe the maximal number of steps for the perpendicular relaxation (perp-relax) proedure of each ARTn step.

+The first value in the array is used when the eigenvalue is positive (system is in basin).
+After a negative eigenvalue is detected, each ARTn step takes the next value of ``nperp_limitation`` as the maximal number of perp-relax steps.
+If the number of ARTn steps exceeds the size of this array, the last value is used for all further steps.

+The value ``-1`` means 'no limitation'.
+In this case the perp-relax procedure continues until some other stopping criterion is met.

 The size of array is automatically detected.

-This mechanism is turned on by default but can be turned off put ``.false.`` to the flag :doc:`lnperp_limitation`
+This mechanism is turned on by default, but can be turned off by ``lnperp_limitation = .false.``.

 Unexpected behavior
 """""""""""""""""""

-The sequence does not reset if eigenvalue goes positive.

 Related commands